 Dominic Fragman "brings innovation to his musical approach" states WBAL news radio.
 Right This Minute TV calls him a "musical genius."
 His work has been recognized by Guitar Player Magazine and Laughing Squid as "amazing" and "remarkable."
 What's Up Magazine says he is "exploring music from all angles with his instrument and free spirit."
 As a founding member of the Spirit of Jazz & Democracy ensemble, he is involved in creating what Oxford’s Grove Music Dictionary notes as “a new direction in jazz and art.”

 Fragman is a modern artist of craft and spirit aligning with that of the old masters, ethereally and literally.
-He is a direct descendant of the lineage of groundbreaking jazz musicians including iconic masters, Paul F. Murphy, Larry Willis, and Cecil Taylor.
+He is a direct descendant of the lineage of groundbreaking jazz musicians including iconic master improvisors, Paul F. Murphy, Larry Willis, and Cecil Taylor.
 An internationally regarded multi-instrumentalist, Fragman is a music performer, educator, lecturer, and program designer who's work focuses on improvisation, innovation, and freedom.

-Fragman is the co-founder of the Spirit of Jazz & Democracy, the Spirit of Innovation & Freedom, the Spirit of Innovation & Drumming, and the Mindset of Innovation.
+He is co-founder of the Spirit of Jazz & Democracy, the Spirit of Innovation & Freedom, the Spirit of Innovation & Drumming, and the Mindset of Innovation.
 He has partnered for programming with Zildjian, Loyola University of New Orleans, the Voice of America, St. Mary's College of Maryland, Regis University, Maryland Humanities, and others.
 His work with Paul Murphy, Larry Willis, poet laureate Jere Carroll, and philosopher Dr. Sybol Anderson in the Spirit of Jazz & Democracy has been recognized as historic.
-Fragman has formed partnerships for his programs with Zildjian, Loyola University of New Orleans, the Isaiah Institute of New Orleans, and the New Orleans Partnership for Peace & Public Safety.
+Oxford University Press’s Grove Dictionary of American Music has noted the fully improvised music as “a new direction in jazz and art.”

-In 2016, after 8 years fully immersed in apprenticeship with Murphy, study with groundbreaking pianist, Cecil Taylor, and participation in two recording sessions with Murphy and Larry Willis (Foundations (2009) and an unreleased session), Fragman developed the Spirit of Jazz & Democracy program (SJD).
+In 2016, after 8 years fully immersed in apprenticeship with Murphy, study with groundbreaking pianist, Cecil Taylor, and participation in two recording sessions with Murphy and Willis (Foundations (2009) and an unreleased session), Fragman developed the Spirit of Jazz & Democracy program (SJD).
 SJD is a program of lectures, concerts, workshops, and master classes that engage audiences in experiences of intentional listening and expression in the context of performances and discussions of jazz and democracy.
-At the center of the program are fully improvised concerts by master musicians Paul F. Murphy and Larry Willis, with guest performances by poet Jere Carroll and Fragman.
+At the center of the program are fully improvised concerts by master musicians Murphy and Willis, with guest performances by poet Jere Carroll and Fragman.

-In September 2016 Fragman and SJD were hosted by St. Mary's College of Maryland and met tremendous reception.
+In September 2016 Fragman and SJD were hosted by St. Mary's College of Maryland to tremendous reception.
 Following the initial engagement the college organized a semester long residency for SJD in the fall of 2017.
 The 7 events of the residency were supported by grants from Maryland Humanities and the Art Alliance of St. Mary's College of Maryland.
 The SJD SMCM residency also resulted in 2 new recording credits for Fragman with Murphy and Willis: Freedom's Bell (2017) and the unreleased Dance of the Seven Spheres.

 Additionally, Fragman has gained international attention for his innovative approach to the one man band concept: the Solo Trio.
 He plays guitar, drum set, and sings simultaneously.
 His performances are often lauded as mind-blowing, sensational experiences.
 After seeing Fragman perform, Rock and Roll Hall of Famer Leon Russel commented, "It's amazing.
 Had I not seen it I wouldn't have been able to imagine it."

 Fragman has also toured Europe and the U.S. with various groups and is a Zildjian, Regal Tip, Wicked Chops, AHEAD, Booty Shakers, and Kaces Gig Bags Artist.
 He has performed at the Jazz and Wine of Peace Festival, Salerno Jazz Festival, So What's Next Festival and the Jamboree Jazz Club Festival.
-He has given master classes and clinics at Loyola University of New Orleans, St. Mary's College of Maryland, the Calverton School, Salerno Conservatory of Music, and Chuck Levin's Washington Music Center.
+He has given masterclasses and clinics at Loyola University of New Orleans, St. Mary's College of Maryland, the Calverton School, Salerno Conservatory of Music, and Chuck Levin's Washington Music Center.

 -AN ESSAY ON FRAGMAN'S CONCEPTS, WRITTEN AT THE REQUEST OF DR. CECIL TAYLOR.